 The seat is enormous and offers just the right mix of support and wriggle room for long stretches on the road.
 Ergonomics are relaxed, like sitting in a chair, and massive floorboards offer plenty of space to move your feet around.
 They also serve to block severe weather.
 Pulled back bars mean no strain in the shoulders.

-This talk of ergonomics comes with the caveat that I am 6’1”.
+This talk of ergonomics comes with the caveat that I am 6 feet 1 inch tall.
 Victory makes bikes suited to people my height, which I love.
 Those who are short of leg and arm may find the Vision unmanageable.
-I have a buddy who is 5’5” and he was not able to get the bike off its stand.
+I have a buddy who is 5-foot-5 and he was not able to get the bike off its stand.

 She’s probably right.
 The Vision’s electronically adjustable screen is tall enough to (just barely) put wind over the top of my helmet.
-Combined with heated grips and a heated seat, it meant I was able to ride through a 35ºF Swiss night without complaint.
+Combined with heated grips and a heated seat, I was able to ride through a 35F Swiss night without complaint.

 Cruise control also makes long distances easier.
 The Vision’s system is a bit rough on hilly sections — struggling to hold consistent speed — and the buttons to set it are too small and poorly placed.
 Were it my own bike, I would move the controls to the left handlebar to make it easier to set while holding the throttle steady.
 As with all Polaris motorcycles (both Victory and Indian), the button panel for cruise control looks like an afterthought — a shame for bikes that are otherwise so well put together.